-A young family with two children purchased a 1940’s ranch requiring considerable work, not just to make it livable but to reflect their contemporary design taste.
+A young family with two children purchased a 1940s ranch requiring considerable work to make it livable and reflect their contemporary design taste.

 The major elements of the exterior design include:

-1. A simple, clean and fresh siding treatment of using board and panel formats
+1. A simple, clean and fresh siding treatment using board and panel formats.

-2. New retaining walls to provide for a safe and inviting car court.
+2. New retaining walls to create a safe and inviting car court.

 3. Reconfigured front porches with an open railing.

 4. Entry addition with natural clerestory lighting.